OfficeDev/outlook-dev-docs/docs/add-ins/inside-the-identity-token.md

 ---
-title: Inside the Exchange identity token in an Outlook add-in | Microsoft Docs
+title: Inside the Exchange identity token in an Outlook Add-in | Microsoft Docs
-description: Learn about the contents of an Exchange user identity token generated from an Outlook add-in.
+description: Learn about the contents of an Exchange user identity token generated from an Outlook Add-in.
 author: jasonjoh

 ms.topic: article